 8. Continue for a desired number of reps and safely remove yourself from the back extension machine.

-Back extension machine muscles worked: With some minor help from your glutes and hamstrings, the back extension machine primarily works your erector spinae muscles.
+Back extension machine muscles worked: With help from your glutes and hamstrings, the back extension machine primarily works your erector spinae muscles.
 These muscles include the iliocostalis, longissimus, and spinalis.
 They are responsible for back extension and rotation.

 Back Extension Machine - Tips: